-3.7 Analytical Techniques
+3.7.
+Analytical techniques

 Data were analyzed with a view to achieving the objectives of the study.
 Several analytical methods were employed in the present study.
 Tabular method was used for a substantial part of data analysis.
 This technique is intensively used for its inherent quality of purporting the true picture of the farm economy in the simplest form.
-Relatively simple statistical techniques such as percentage and arithmetic mean or average were employed to analyze data and to describe socioeconomic characteristics of boro growers, input use, costs and returns of boro production and to calculate undiscounted benefit cost ratio (BCR).
+Relatively simple statistical techniques such as percentage and arithmetic mean or average were employed to analyze data and to describe socioeconomic characteristics of boro rice growers, input use, costs and returns of boro rice production and to calculate undiscounted benefit cost ratio (BCR).

-In order to estimate the level of technical efficiency in a manner consistent with the theory of production function, Cobb-Douglas type stochastic frontier production function was used in the present study.
+In order to estimate the level of technical efficiency in a manner consistent with the theory of production function, cobb-douglas type stochastic frontier production function was used in the present study.

-3.7.1 Profitability Analysis
+3.7.1 Profitability analysis

-The net returns of boro were estimated using the set of financial prices.
+The net returns of boro rice were estimated using the set of financial prices.
 The financial prices were market prices actually received by farmers for outputs and paid for purchased inputs during the period under consideration in this study.
-The cost items identified for the study were as follows-
+The cost items identified for the study were as followsi.
+Land preparation

-- ✓ Land preparation

-- ✓ Human labor
+- ii.
+Human labor

-- ✓ Seedlings
+- iii.
+Seedlings

-- ✓ Urea
+- iv.
+Urea

-- ✓ TSP
+- v.
+TSP

-- ✓ MoP
+- vi.
+MoP

-- ✓ Insecticide
+- vii.
+Insecticide

-- ✓ Irrigation
+- viii.
+Irrigation

-- \checkmark Interest on operating capital
+- ix.
+Interest on operating capital

-- ✓ Land use
+- x.
+Land use

-The returns from the crops were estimated based on the value of main and by product.
+The returns from the crops were estimated based on the value of main products.
 In this study variable cost, fixed cost and total cost had been described.
-Total variable cost (TVC) included land preparation, human labor, seedlings, organic manure, urea, TSP, MoP, insecticides and irrigation.
-Fixed cost (FC) included rental value of landand interest on operating capital.
+Total variable cost (TVC) included land preparation, human labor, seedlings, organic manure, urea, TSP, MoP, insecticides, irrigation and interest on operating capital.
+Fixed cost (FC) included only rental value of land.
 Total cost (TC) included total variable cost and fixed cost.